Skip to main content

 /// app tampering detection, or other security policies defined by the module.

-/// - Returns: SecurityResult indicating whether login is secure or contains security violations
+/// - Returns: SecurityResult indicating whether login is allowed or denied with reason

 func allowLogin() -> SecurityResult